schneebergerlab/msyd/README.md

 eri	col_eri.bam	col_erisyri.out	col_eri.vcf
 ```

-Pansynteny can then be called with `pasy`:
+Pansynteny can then be called with `msyd`:
 ```
-$pasy call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
+$msyd call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
 ```

-`pasy call` takes a number of optional CLI flags, described by calling `pasy call -h`.
+`msyd call` takes a number of optional CLI flags, described by calling `msyd call -h`.
-If the -m output is specified with an output vcf, pasy will merge VCF files of each organism againt the reference into one large, multi-genomic VCF File.
+If the -m output is specified with an output vcf, msyd will merge VCF files of each organism againt the reference into one large, multi-genomic VCF File.
 This functionality only works for VCF files generated with a recent (>=1.6.3.) version of SyRI.
 Also be sure to pass the `--samplename` parameter to syri, preferably using the same name as specified in the .tsv.
 In the call above, the VCF merging functionality could then be enabled:
 ```
-$pasy call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
+$msyd call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
 ```

-`pasy call` generates output in Pasy File Format (PFF).
+`msyd call` generates output in Pasy File Format (PFF).
 PFF is a tab-separated format for storing pansynteny annotations and alignments.
 A specification and small example can be seen in `format.md`.
-`pasy view` can be used to export the synteny annotations in a PFF file into a VCF for use with other tools, but `pasy` cannot read pansynteny information from VCF files.
+`msyd view` can be used to export the synteny annotations in a PFF file into a VCF for use with other tools, but `msyd` cannot read pansynteny information from VCF files.

-### `pasy view`
+### `msyd view`

 The `view` subparser is used for operating on PFF files.
 This command can also be used to convert output to VCF format (losing alignment information in the process); this requires a file containing the reference genomes.
-`pasy view` uses a custom expression language to allow complex filtering operations on PFF files.
+`msyd view` uses a custom expression language to allow complex filtering operations on PFF files.
 Filtering expressions are constructed from two main building blocks: primitive and derived terms.
-Primitive terms include e.g. filtering for the degree of a pasy region (`deg >= 5`), for whether it exists in a query sequence (`contains sample01`) or its position on the reference (`in Chr1:x:200-500`).
+Primitive terms include e.g. filtering for the degree of a msyd region (`deg >= 5`), for whether it exists in a query sequence (`contains sample01`) or its position on the reference (`in Chr1:x:200-500`).
 There are two primitive terms that take multiple arguments (`contains all` and `contains any`).
 In this case, the arguments are separated by a `,`.
 Any whitespace near the `,` is ignored.
 Example: `contains any sample01, sample02,sample05`.